zubairikhan/team_brownie/ET_course_project_template-main/README.md

 To create a randomized data for each participant run the sorting_algorithm.py script.
 There you need to specify the path to a folder where all of the resumes are saved.
 For each participant a separate cab will be created.

+To get the results on how good the participants choose the qualified and unqualified resumes you need to run the Jupyter notebook analyze_answers.ipynb.
+Run every cell and the necessary plots and statistics will be created

 To plot the eye movement and/or bpogx/bpogy line Graph over time and/or heatmap, run the plot_eyemovement.py script